24th November 2020

 Yet ocean species are being lost at twice the rate of those on the land, decreasing faster than they can reproduce to sustain life.

-Overfishing and the catch methods used depletes populations, hurts vulnerable species and destroys ocean habitats.
+Overfishing and the catch methods used (like bottom-trawling that also releases as much carbon as air travel) depletes populations, hurts vulnerable species and destroys ocean habitats.

 Meanwhile 8 million tons of plastic end up in our oceans every year, harming many more species as they ingest or are entangled by debris.
 And micro-plastic ends up in the human food chain when we eat contaminated fish.